Trucking Accident Lawyers in Hamilton, Ontario

 If you’ve been hurt in a truck or 18 wheeler accident it’s important that you speak to a Hamilton truck accident lawyer to learn your rights.
 Large commercial trucks account for a disproportionate percentage of the injuries and deaths occurring on Canadian roadways.
 A single average highway in Canada has about 1100 trucks a day travelling on it.
 In Ontario, the number goes up significantly.
 The average km of highway has about 2300 trucks a day, 10000 a day in Southern Ontario and up to 40000 trucks a day near Toronto.

 When accidents happen, there is no doubt that truck accidents (including big rigs, 18-wheelers, tractor trailer, commercial vehicles) often cause very serious injuries to those involved, and in some instances, results in fatalities.
 Trucking accident can be very complex and difficult to handle, which is why you absolutely need to retain an experienced trucking accident lawyer to prosecute your case.
 Last year in Ontario, large truck collisions represented approximately 19% of road fatalities, while large trucks were involved in approximately 2011 reported cases of personal injury.

 It’s important that we start our trucking accident investigation as soon as possible in order to collect and organize any evidence required in determining liability.
-Typically lawyers in a trucking accident case will not only want to see the truck in person, but also will want:
+Typically our Hamilton trucking accident lawyers in a trucking accident case will not only want to see the truck in person, but also will want: